atoti/atoti/03-use-cases/03-community-fun/pokemon/extensions/README.md

 2. To build the project, follow the steps below:

+- Extract the contents from within `source.zip` and change directory to the extracted `source` folder.

 - Download from this [link](https://data.atoti.io/notebooks/pokemon/images.zip) and unzip into the following folders:**
-    - for new build: src/resources/images
+    - for new build: `src/resources/images`

 - Build project:

-    yarn
+    - `yarn`

 - Generate `dist` folder:

-    npm run build
+     - `npm run build`

 The source code has been included for reference, but only the `dist` folder is needed for our notebook.